pmndrs/react-spring/readme.md

 ### Animated

-- [x] Very powerful, lots of features
+- [x] Interpolates most web privimites, units and patterns
-- [x] Very efficient, it does not re-render components and changes styles directly in the dom
+- [x] Efficiently changes styles in the dom instead of re-rendering a component with fresh props frame by frame
-- [ ] Managing and orchestrating handles becomes a real chore
+- [ ] Managing and orchestrating handles (starting/stopping/waiting/cleaning) can become a real chore

 This lib inherits React-motions api while you can feed it everything animated can interpolate.
 It also has support for animateds efficient native rendering.